Chris Masters: Total Nonstop Action Wrestling / Impact Wrestling (2015–2018)

 On the April 6 episode of Impact, Mordetzky returned to TNA, now known as Impact Wrestling under the ring name Chris Adonis.
-In his debut he competed in an eight-man tag team match by teaming with Matt Morgan, Magnus and Alberto El Patron against Lashley, Bram, L. A. Knight and Tyrus in a winning effort.
+In his debut he competed in an eight-man tag team match by teaming with Matt Morgan, Magnus and Alberto El Patron against Lashley, Bram, Eli Drake and Tyrus in a winning effort.
 On the April 20 episode of Impact, Adonis attacked Moose from behind, establishing himself as a heel in the process.
-During the following weeks, Adonis formed an alliance with Eli Drake against Moose.
+During the following weeks, Adonis formed an alliance with Drake against Moose.
 On the June 8 episode of Impact, Adonis lost a GFW Global Title Match to Alberto El Patron.
 At Slammiversary XV, Adonis and Drake were defeated by Moose and DeAngelo Williams.

 Afterwards, he frequently helped Drake to retain his Impact Global Championship.
 On the July 27 episode of Impact, Adonis, Eli Drake and Ethan Carter III defeated Eddie Edwards, Naomichi Marufuji and Moose in a six-man tag team match.
 On August 24, on Impact, Adonis competed in the Gauntlet for the Gold match for the GFW Global Championship, which Drake won.
 Adonis and Drake then transitioned into a storyline with Johnny Impact, facing him in tag team and singles matches.
 On January 13, 2018, Mordetzky officially confirmed on his Twitter account that he had officially parted ways with Impact Wrestling.
 According to Mordetzsky, he left the promotion due to the low salary and the fact that the company did not have any plans for him besides being a manager for Eli Drake.

-National Wrestling Alliance (2021–present)
+National Wrestling Alliance (2021–2023)

+NWA National Championship (2021–2023)

 On March 12, National Wrestling Alliance announced on their social media, that Mordetzky would make his NWA debut at NWA Back For The Attack.
-Adonis defeated Trevor Murdoch on the March 30 episode of NWA Power, in a no disqualification match, to win the NWA National Championship.
+Adonis defeated Trevor Murdoch on the March 30 episode of NWA Power, in a No Disqualification match, to win the NWA National Championship.
 After this, Adonis turned heel when he aligned with Thom Latimer and NWA World Heavyweight Champion Nick Aldis, as the new member of Strictly Business.

 On May 25, 2021, Adonis vacated the NWA National Championship to participate in the battle royal to receive an NWA World Heavyweight Championship match at NWA When Our Shadows Fall; the match was won by Trevor Murdoch.
 Adonis would defeat JTG in the tournament final to win the National Championship.
-He would lose the title against Anthony Mayweather on February 11, 2022.
+At NWA 73rd Anniversary Show, Adonis successfully defended his title in his first title defense against James Storm.
+He would lose the title against Anthony Mayweather on the February 11, 2022 episode of Power, ending his reign at 249 days.

-On the February 28, 2023 episode of Powerrr, Adonis announced that he will utilize his Champions Series title opportunites at NWA 312, challenging NWA Worlds Heavyweight Champion Tyrus.